Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 Delegators are free to choose validators according to their own criteria.
 This may include:

-- **Amount of self-bonded Luna:** The amount of Luna a validator self-bonds to its staking pool.
-A validator with a higher amount of self-bonded Luna has more skin in the game, making it more liable for its actions.
+- **Amount of self-bonded Odis:** The amount of Odis a validator self-bonds to its staking pool.
+A validator with a higher amount of self-bonded Odis has more skin in the game, making it more liable for its actions.

-- **Amount of delegated Luna:** The total amount of Luna delegated to a validator.
+- **Amount of delegated Odis:** The total amount of Odis delegated to a validator.
 A high stake shows that the community trusts this validator; however, this also means that a validator is a bigger target for hackers.
 Large stakes provide large voting power.
 This weakens the network.
-At any given time, if 33% or more of staked luna becomes inaccessible, the network will halt.
+At any given time, if 33% or more of staked Odis becomes inaccessible, the network will halt.
 Through incentives and education, this weakness can be prevented by delegating away from validators that have too much voting power.
-Validators sometimes become less attractive as their amount of delegated Luna grows.
+Validators sometimes become less attractive as their amount of delegated Odis grows.

 - **Commission rate:** The commission applied to rewards by a validator before being distributed to its delegators.